Why Is This College Student's Workout Look Going Viral?

 School dress codes are a touchy topic.
-Typically, these puzzling, sexist, and/or simply annoying edicts about what can and can't be worn in an academic setting affect schoolchildren, not higher education students.
-But Sarah Villafañe, a student at the College of Charleston in the US, encountered issues with her choice of clothes at her on-campus gym recently, as Yahoo Style reported.
-Villafañe went to work out in the South Carolina college's gym in a pair of leggings and a slightly cropped tank top, shown left, which, as she notes in a Facebook post about the incident, she "bought specifically to work out in."
+Typically, these puzzling, sexist, and/or simply annoying edicts about what can and can't be worn in an academic setting affect K-12 students, not college coeds.
+But Sarah Villafañe, a student at the College of Charleston, encountered issues with her choice of clothes at her on-campus gym recently, as Yahoo Style reported.
+Villafañe went to work out in the South Carolina school's gym in a pair of leggings and a slightly cropped tank top, shown at left, which, as she notes in a Facebook post about the incident, she "bought specifically to work out in."

 Advertisement